DeryaOkulda2012/surfs_up/README.md

 Additional analysis could help solidify the business case.
 Possible queries include:

 - Query to view relationship of temperatures to precipitation during June and December.
 - Query to view average temperatures and precipitation levels at different parts of Hawaii or Oahu.
-This could help narrow down the optimal location for the shop
+This could narrow down the optimal location for the shop.
 - Examine all the months and outliers in precipitation, as these can indicate severe weather events.

 ## Assumptions